kuhnza/thundr-rest/README.md

 used.

 --------------
-thundr-rest - Copyright (C) 2013 3wks
+thundr-rest - Copyright &copy; 2013 3wks